 Full cast to be announced soon

 Commissioned by Manchester International Festival, 14-18 NOW: WW1 Centenary Art Commissions and HOME.
 Produced by Manchester International Festival, HOME, Shady Lane Productions and Tigerlily Productions.
-Supported by Arts Council England’s Ambition for Excellence, the BBC and My Festival Circle.
+Supported by Arts Council England’s Ambition for Excellence, the BBC, The Henry Moore Foundation and My Festival Circle.